MadMerick01/BolidesTheCutbyAbleMerick/docs/index.md

 **Works with**
 **Vanilla Career** and **RLS Career**.

 In standard career play, you build wealth through planning and discipline.
+Transport, taxi, drag builds, workshop and races....

 **Bolides – The Cut exists to disrupt that.**